- Steans Center

 One way to incorporate dimensions of social responsibility in your teaching is to raise students’ awareness of the societal roles that experts play in your field of study.
 Focusing on electrical engineering, Vanasup, Slivovsky and Chen argue that this awareness complements students’ technical education, and encourages an “ability to act, a willingness to act, and the awareness of needs” (Vanasupa, Slivovsky, Chen, 2006, 374).
 To cultivate this awareness Vanasupa, Slivovsky, and Chen suggest the following classroom activities and strategies (2006):

-- During the first day of class read a creed or code of conduct in the students’ field of study (e.g., New York Times Journalism Code of Ethics).
+- During the first day of class read a creed or code of conduct in the students’ field of study (e.g., New York Times code of ethics).
 Have students reflect on what that document means for their future involvement in the field.
 What choices will they have to make throughout their career?
 What are the potential positive or negative outcomes of their contributions to a field?

 - Discuss how a professional’s actions and contributions will affect others.
 For example, have students weigh the pros and cons between an economic policy that brings larger profits and funds for research but means reduced service for its customers.